-My second book project, Playing on Words.
-A History of French Literary Play, 1635–1789, studies literary and material culture to explore how a diverse range of publics in France and its colonies engaged with word play and literary games.
+My second book project, funded by the Leverhulme Foundation, is entitled Playing on Words.
+A History of French Literary Play, 1635–1789.
+It studies literary and material culture to explore how a diverse range of publics in France and its colonies engaged with word play and literary games.
 What were these games, who played them, and why?
 Was play, in fact, a serious matter?
 These are some of the questions this project seeks to answer.
-In January 2022 I will begin a Leverhulme Early Career Fellowship at Queen Mary, University of London, to pursue this research.

 I have a strong interest in visual and material culture, developed in part from the year I spent as Marketing Officer at the Wallace Collection.
-I also regularly use digital and sociological methodologies (such as social network analysis) in my research.
-I bring these interests into my undergraduate and Master’s teaching, on French literature and cultural history from the sixteenth to the early nineteenth centuries, literary theory, and translation.
+I regularly use digital and sociological methodologies in my research.
+I also enjoy bringing these interests into my undergraduate and Master’s teaching on a wide range of French and Comparative Literature modules.

-Having grown up in rural Somerset, I attended local comprehensive schools and was a first generation university student.
-I’m passionate about outreach, and always enjoy talking to young people – especially those from non-traditional university backgrounds – who are considering studying languages at university.
+Having grown up in a village in Somerset, I attended local comprehensive schools and was a first generation university student.
+I’m passionate about outreach, and always enjoy talking to people – especially those from non-traditional university backgrounds – who are considering studying the humanities at university.